edouardfouche/edouardfouche.github.io/_posts/2017-05-09-Digital-Art-&-the-Knight's-Tour-Problem.markdown

 The question that remains is how to handle ties between two or more unvisited squares.
 There was a bit of controversy about that.
 Warnsdorf claimed that no matter which random choices are made to break the ties, the path produced is always a tour, which turned out to be false[^fn1].
 There exists better ways to break the ties and more generally to find a tour, but I am not doing to go into details here.

-In the next section, I am going to introduce the simple little software I wrote in Scala, which uses Warnsdorf's rule with random tie breaking !
+In the next section, I am going to introduce the little software I wrote in Scala, which uses Warnsdorf's rule with random tie breaking !

 Solving the Knight's Tour
 -------------------------

-The little Scala program I wrote is available on GitHub [here][github-chesstour].
+The source code is available on GitHub [here][github-chesstour].
 Here is a little tutorial about how to use the program.
 The program is currently distributed as an SBT project.
-I would recommend you to clone the repository and to open the project in your favorite IDE (I use IntelliJ) and simply work in a Scala worksheet.
+I would recommend you to clone the repository and to open the project in your favorite IDE (such as IntelliJ IDEA or Eclipse) and simply open a Scala worksheet.

-First, let us import the classes `ChessBoard` and `KnightTour` from the `ChessTour` package and define the path to a folder for our output.
+First, let us import the classes `ChessBoard` and `KnightTour` from the `chesstour` package and define the path to a folder for our output.

 ```scala
 import chesstour.{ChessBoard, KnightTour}